texne/proficiency.cs.illinois.edu/index.md

 <!--- -->
 **CS proficiency exams will be given again next at the start of the Fall 2021 semester.**
 <!--- -->
-Dates and details about exams for new courses CS 124 and CS 128 will be posted here once they are available.
+We're in the process of adding dates and details, especially for new courses CS 124 and CS 128.
+Please regard this web page as slightly unstable until we remove this warning.
 <!--- -->
 </p>